pavelkalas/Cresto/README.md

 ```

 ### How to create page
-1. Go to the ` src/Sections ` and create folder named as your page, ex.: about-me so your folder will be ` src/Sections/about-me `
+1. Go to the ` src/Sections ` and create folder named as your page, ex.: ` about-me ` so your folder will be ` src/Sections/about-me `
 2. Then create ` index.php ` and ` headers.php ` in this folder.
 3. Add important imports to ` headers.php ` like CSS or JS imports, meta tags etc..
 4. Add your HTML code to ` index.php ` (without <body> tag, it's presented automatically by default Layout.php)
+5. Go to your page ` your-domain.com/?route=about-me `